faizan-20/memory-card-game/README.md

 # Memory Card Game
-This is a personal project to practice my fundamental of react
+This is a personal project to practice my fundamentals of react

 The goal is to click on the character cards only once if you click on the same card twice you loose